Muscle Cramps: Is There Anything To Worry About?

 Athletes are especially prone to cramping.
 The combination of salt loss, fluid loss and muscle fatigue, particularly in those who are "salty sweaters" makes them a prime candidate for a charley horse.

 Diets should contain enough salt (sodium) to supplement that loss, but don't go overboard.
-Replenishing salt and other electrolytes during a race or prolonged training with certain sports drinks is also a good idea, but avoid consuming too many sports drinks with high sugar content.
+Replenishing salt and other electrolytes during a race or prolonged training with certain sports drinks is also a good idea, but avoid consuming sports drinks that are high in sugar.
 Time spent stretching before and after an event is time well spent if you want to limit the occurrence of cramps.

 Natural Remedies And Other Treatments